 Living Room Color Schemes:

-How To Make Living Room Colors Work
+How To Use Living Room Paint Ideas,

 Living room color schemes and living room paint colors can completely change the look & feel of a room.

-For each new set of livingroom colors, 3 key elements have been changed:
+...
+3 key elements have been changed:

 1. the living room paint colors (and/or patterns) on one wall,